Quinnipiac University School of Law

 Learn more about the JD program at Quinnipiac Law

-The law school’s Distinguished Practitioners in Residence add another dimension to the learning experience.
-Highly accomplished practicing attorneys with established areas of expertise, the Distinguished Practitioners work closely with students in teaching, mentoring, and supervising research, and generously share field knowledge, practical insights, and career guidance.
+The law school’s Distinguished Practitioners in Residence program adds another valuable dimension.
+These accomplished legal professionals work closely with students through teaching, mentoring, and supervising research, offering real-world expertise and individualized career guidance.

 Clinic Practice Areas